Best No-Exam Life Insurance Companies in 2026

 - Whole life insurance: Permanent coverage that lasts for life, usually with smaller no-exam coverage limits.
 Premiums are higher but fixed.

-- Final expense policies: Small whole life policies (often $5,000–$25,000) designed to cover funeral and end-of-life costs, with simplified applications.
+- Final expense policies: Small whole life policies (often $5,000 to $25,000) designed to cover funeral and end-of-life costs, with simplified applications.

 A life insurance policy is only as strong as the company behind it.
 Check financial strength ratings from agencies such as AM Best to confirm that the insurer can meet its long-term obligations.
 Customer service reviews can also give insight into how easy it is to manage your policy or file a claim.

-Not all “no exam” policies work the same way.
-Some guarantee approval for everyone, while others still ask health questions or use digital records to make a faster decision.
-Understanding the differences helps you know what to expect in terms of coverage limits, cost, and eligibility.
+Not all no-exam life insurance policies work the same way.
+Some guarantee approval, while others use health questions or digital records to make faster underwriting decisions.
+Understanding these differences can help set expectations around coverage limits, cost, and eligibility.

 - Guaranteed issue: Approval is guaranteed, with no health questions asked.
 Coverage amounts are usually small, and premiums are higher.
 Often used for final expense policies.